danielwillgeorge/bw_email_server/README.md

 benefit from a message queueing technology, to scale up performance even further.
 There are a number of cloud solutions and technologies to solve for this.
 2. The service does represent a "single point of failure" in the sense that even if either Spendgrid or Snailgun goes down, there is still the possibility that this service itself could go offline (hopefully no one trips over the power cord).
-To mitigate this risk, we could introduce some redundancy into our architecture, if we perceive this to be a risk.
+We could introduce some redundancy into our architecture, if we perceive this to be a risk.
 3. Importantly, in developing this project, I took a short-cut by including the relevant API keys in the code base itself.  **This is a major security issue!!**  Given the time constraint and the fact that the APIs are very likely to be for practice, I decided that this would be a safe choice.
 However, it is very important to note